Azure/c-build-tools/pipeline_templates/doc/tttracer_in_azure_pipeline.md

 The solution is to (hopefully) record a trace of the failing test in the gate using tttracer and then downloading that trace (and the binaries) for further analysis locally.

 There are 2 templates provided: `tttracer_start.yml` and `tttracer_stop.yml`.
 They should be used in pairs.
-Copy the templates from c-build-tools\build\templates to your project's build\templates folder.
+See the [README](../README.md) for notes on consuming these templates in your pipeline.

 Typical usage
 1) insert `tttracer_start.yml` before the execution of the test